 Please note: if your blog has some resource-intensive background processes (for example you’re sending a newsletter to a big list) the bounce checks could be delayed or sometimes skipped.

 If you use Gmail as a mailbox for your error delivery messages, the POP3 must be explicitly enabled since it’s not active by default.
 You can read more here.

 Test the configuration and errors

 Once you configured, you can test if the extension can connect to the POP3 server.

 If the connection was fine, you have a success message with some debug info on top of the page.

 The test extract 10 messages, analyze them but is a “dry run”, the extracted emails are not processed neither the messages are deleted.
 To check if messages are correctly retrieved try to send an email to your bounce dedicated mailbox.

 If you get connection timeout errors or generally an error message without more specific information, there are few options:

-- the parameters you are using are not correct (for example the host name, the password, the port or protocol): double check them with your provier; the most common errors is to use the incorrect host or the username which not always match the email address
+- the parameters you are using are not correct (for example the hostname, the password, the port, or protocol): double-check them with your provider; the most common errors is to use the incorrect host or the username which not always match the email address

 - your provider has a firewall rule blocking the connection, ask them via their support tickets or try with different combinations of protocols and ports